stratus-ss/ocp-prometheus-runbooks/NodeFilesystemAlmostOutOfSpace.md

 This fires when there is only 3% space left on the node.

+## Severity and Impact

+A node's file system becoming full can have a widespread negative impact.
+This issue can cause any or all of the applications scheduled to that node to experience anything from degraded performance to becoming fully inoperable.
+Depending on the node and file system involved, this issue can pose a critical threat to the stability of the cluster.

 # Investigation and Triage

 The investigation steps will depend on the type of node that is throwing the error.
 If this is a control plane host, it is possible that ETCD is taking up a significant amount of space.